Processing Entangled Links Into Secure Cryptographic Keys

 \subsection{Postprocessing Based Key Distillation Capacity}

-After the $N$ states of $\varrho_{AB}^k$ are measured, there are $(1-4\eta)N$ measurement results that are not required for the estimation of the \ac{CHSH} value and, thus, can be used to distill the secure key.
-Since in any realistic system, the state $\varrho_{AB}^k \neq \ket{\Phi^+}\bra{\Phi^+}$ classical postprocessing is necessary.
-This process includes information reconciliation \cite{Brassard1994}, a protocol that locates differences in the bit strings obtained by A and B without revealing the whole strings themselves, to discard the differences, and privacy amplification \cite{Bennett1995}, to guarantee that E has no information of the resulting secure key.
+After $N$ states of $\varrho_{AB}^k$ are measured, there are $(1-4\eta)N$ measurement results that are not required for the estimation of the \ac{CHSH} value and, thus, can be used to distill the secure key.
+Since in any realistic system, the state $\varrho_{AB}^k \neq \ket{\Phi^+}\bra{\Phi^+}$, classical postprocessing is necessary.
+This process includes information reconciliation \cite{Brassard1994}, a protocol that fixes discrepancies in the bit strings obtained by A and B without revealing the whole strings and privacy amplification \cite{Bennett1995} to guarantee that E has no information of the resulting secure key.
 The efficiency of these processes depends on the measurement distributions, which are given by the measured quantum state $\varrho_{AB}^k$ as well as the chosen measurement bases of Alice $\mathcal{B}_A$ and Bob $\mathcal{B}_B$.
 Within the context of the key distillation rate $r_\mathrm{key}$, we will call the measured state $\varrho_{AB}^k$ simply $\varrho_{AB}$ and omit the superscript denoting the amount of distillation iterations $k$ that have been performed as described in Subsection \ref{CH:r_ent}.
-To quantify this key distillation rate $r_\mathrm{key}$, we use the one-way secret key capacity bound introduced by Devetak and Winter \cite{Devetak2005}
+To quantify this key distillation rate $r_\mathrm{key}$, we use the asymptotic one-way secret key capacity bound introduced by Devetak and Winter \cite{Devetak2005}